guyinatuxedo/nightmare/README.md

 If you want, there is a static github pages site which people say looks better: https://guyinatuxedo.github.io/

+If you want to manually build the site, I just used mdbook.
+After installing rust and cargo, just install mdbook with `sudo cargo install mdbook`.
+Then just run `mdbook build`.

 ## Github

 A copy of all of the challenges listed, can be found on the github: https://github.com/guyinatuxedo/nightmare